techiesdhruv/machine-learning/README.md

 # machine-learning
-this is machine learning class
+this is machine learning class(dubeyji)

 <p>this is our first lecture of ml